coleenquadros/configuration/docs/app-sre/design-docs/trigger-tests-following-ocm-addons-upgrade.md

-# Design doc: AWS resource sharing
+# Design doc: Automatically trigger tests upon a complete upgrade of the ACM Addon

 ## Author/date